 Madam Saraswathy Devi, Malaysia, Glen T. Martin, and Mrs. Ayo Ayoola-Amale, Nigeria

-1. The project for the development of the first ever permanent bench of the World Court System in Costa Rica continues into 2016 and 2017.
+1. The project for the development of the first ever permanent bench of the World Court System possibly in Costa Rica continues indefinitely.
 We are collecting names of supreme court and retired supreme court justices from many countries who become part of the Collegium of World Judges as mandated by the Earth Constitution.
 From this group, the initial bench of the World Court for Public Cases will be constituted.
 The Bill for activating the Collegium was passed at the 12th session of the Parliament in 2013:

 Bill for initiating the Collegium of World Judges.